-A ketogenic diet, also known as the keto diet, is a low-carb, high-fat diet that has become increasingly popular in recent years.
-The goal of this type of diet is to force your body into a state called ketosis where it burns fat instead of carbohydrates for energy.
-This can lead to weight loss and improved health markers such as blood sugar control and cholesterol levels.
+A ketogenic diet, also known as the low-carb high-fat (LCHF) diet, is a nutritional plan that involves consuming more fats and fewer carbohydrates.
+The goal of this type of diet is to enter into a state called “ketosis,” where your body burns fat for energy instead of relying on glucose from carbs.
+This can lead to weight loss, improved blood sugar control, increased mental clarity, and other health benefits.

 Benefits of Starting a Ketogenic Diet Plan:

 There are many potential benefits associated with starting a ketogenic diet plan.
 Here are some of them:

 1. Weight Loss – By reducing your intake of carbs and increasing your consumption of healthy fats, you may be able to lose excess pounds without feeling hungry or deprived.

 2. Improved Blood Sugar Control – Eating a low-carb diet can help regulate your insulin levels, which can reduce your risk of developing Type 2 Diabetes.